adrianpawlowski/Coding_Club/README.md

 Coding_Club
 #
-Stuff done for FAUHS Coding Club
+Stuff done for FAUHS Coding Club.
 #
 Repository will be a compilation of work done for FAUHS Coding Club with things like hackathons, built and coded projects, etc.